there are secret feminist messages sewn into 'the handmaid’s tale’ costumes

 Do you like them or hate them?

-They seemed like exactly the kind of functional, deliberately desexualising undergarment the regime would make handmaids wear.
+They seemed like exactly the kind of functional, deliberately desexualizing undergarment the regime would make handmaids wear.

 You mentioned that Amish dress was an inspiration.
 The costumes also made me think of Puritans and the first generations of American settlers.

-Do you have any favourite details that might not be visible on the screen?
+Do you have any favorite details that might not be visible on the screen?

 I got very depressed, at times, while creating these clothes designed by men to oppress women.
 The only way I got around it was by creating visual jokes and visual "fuck yous" for the women.
 The Aunts' jacket-and-dress combination actually looks a bit like an inverted vagina.
 They can only see it when they look down, so it's more for the handmaids, who have to look at them all the time.
 I don't know if people will see it, but I do.
 When I was 14, someone introduced me to Judy Chicago's The Dinner Party.
 I had never really thought about feminism until then.
 She made these allusions to genitalia on the plates and I threw that into the costumes.